xieyaoyue/tp/docs/DeveloperGuide.md

 <img src="images/HiddenCommandsClass.png" width="600" align="center"> <br>

 ### 3.5 Data Component
-This component holds the data of the application, including the SpendingList class and RepaymentList class, in the memory.
+This component holds the data of the application, including the `SpendingList`, `RepaymentList` and `Budget` class in the memory.

 #### 3.5.1 Spending List
 The SpendingList class stores a list of `Item` objects that the user has spent.
 The `SpendingList` does not depend on Ui, Parser and Storage components.

 Below shows a class diagram how `SpendingList` interacts with other classes. <br>

 <img src="images/spendingListClass.png" width="400" align="center">

 #### 3.5.2 Repayment List
 The RepaymentList class stores a list of `Repay` objects.
 Similar to SpendingList class, RepaymentList class does not depend on other components.

 Below shows a class diagram how `RepaymentList` interacts with other classes. <br>